Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

-There are many different groups of people for which AI systems may exhibit poor performance, including groups based on demographic factors, sociocultural factors, behavioral factors, morphological factors, and their intersections.
+There are many different groups of people for which AI systems exhibit poor performance, including groups based on demographic factors, sociocultural factors, behavioral factors, and morphological factors.
 For example, race, gender, age, facial hair, hairstyle, glasses, facial expression, pose, and skin tone have all been shown to affect the performance of face-based AI systems~\cite{NIST11,NIST1N}.
-However, several well-known disaggregated evaluations have assessed and reported system performance for a small number of particularly salient groups---often groups that are already disadvantaged, at risk, or otherwise marginalized.
-This is because performance disparities involving these groups may compound existing injustices~\cite{hellman18indirect}.
-For example, ProPublica focused on Black and white defendants when evaluating Northpointe's COMPAS recidivism-prediction system~\cite{MachineBias}, while the researchers who conducted the Gender Shades study focused on groups based on skin tone, gender,~and their intersections~\cite{gendershades}.
+Many well-known disaggregated evaluations have assessed and reported system performance for a small number of particularly salient groups based on one or two factors---often groups that are already disadvantaged.
+This is because performance disparities involving such groups may compound existing injustices~\cite{hellman18indirect}.
+For example, ProPublica focused on one factor (race) and two groups of people based on that factor (Black and white defendants) when evaluating Northpointe's COMPAS recidivism-prediction system~\cite{MachineBias}, while the researchers who conducted the Gender Shades study focused on two factors (skin tone and gender) and multiple intersectional groups based on those factors~\cite{gendershades}.\looseness=-1